Understanding and Using Scanning Sonars

 Although scanning sonars do not have the capability to automatically calculate the speed of sound, the value can be changed in the viewer for the right conditions.

 Targets with material densities very different from water (such as gas, rock, concrete or metal) will be very reflective and have strong echoes.
 Echoes from materials like mud, silt, sand and plants will have weaker echoes as they either have a similar density to water or absorb acoustic energy.

 The strength of the echo is displayed on the viewer as a bright indication from the color palette.

 In typical color palettes, darker colors are used for weak echoes, while brighter colors are used for stronger echoes.

 The sonar image below shows how a vertically suspended braided rope appears brighter than the surrounding water because it has a different density (less) than seawater.

 When imagining how scanning sonars work acoustically, they are often compared to shining a flashlight in a dark area.
-Only the area illuminated by the flashlight’s beam are visible to the user.
-Only a small portion of the area may be illuminated by the flashlight’s beam, the rest remaining dark.
+Only the area illuminated by the flashlight’s beam is visible to the user, the rest remaining dark.